top of page

 Phonics and early reading

 At Wodensfield, we follow the Read Write Inc. (RWI) programme for the teaching of early reading.
-RWI is an inclusive literacy programme for all children from Reception to Year 2 who are learning to read.
+RWI is an inclusive phonics programme for all children from Reception to Year 2.
 Children have daily lessons where they learn the 44 common phonemes in the English language and how to blend them to read and spell.
-The scheme includes both a reading and a writing focus.
 As children progress through the programme, they learn to apply their reading skills and become confident and independent readers who are able to comprehend capably.
 Children on the scheme are assessed regularly (each half-term) which allows them to progress effectively.
-It is the intention for most pupils to have completed the RWI programme by the end of KS1, however any pupils still requiring phonics/reading practise will continue with the scheme.
+It is the intention for most pupils to have completed the RWI programme by the end of KS1, however any pupils still requiring support will continue with a phonics intervention in Year 3.

 Further information about RWI phonics can be found here: